 Diagnostic Medical Sonographers (DMS) play an important role in the modern diagnosis and treatment team.
 The DMS is qualified by professional credentialing and academic and clinical experience to produce multi-dimensional ultrasonic recordings of internal organs, using ultrasound equipment, for use by physicians in diagnosing diseases and malfunction of organs.
 DMS work in imaging centers, physicians' offices, clinics, mobile ultrasound units, or hospitals.

 The Diagnostic Medical Sonography program is a full-time, fall-entry Associate of Applied Science degree.

 Steps to Apply

 - Sign up for the one of our information sessions.

-- Submit an HCC application for admission.
+- If not already a current HCC student, submit an HCC application for admission.
 Select Diagnostic Medical Sonography as your learning program on the application.

 - Complete the required prerequisite coursework with appropriate overall GPA.
 Please consult with a Nursing/Allied Health Advisor in the Office of Admissions and Advising (RCF-242) to get the most current information on prerequisites and requirements.
 The College reserves the right to change unilaterally, without notification, any requirement, fee or program if it is deemed necessary.

-- Submit official college transcripts for all colleges you wish to transfer credit; complete an Official Transcript Evaluation Request Form.
+- Have Prior Credit: Submit official college transcripts for all colleges you wish to transfer credit; complete an Official Transcript Evaluation Request Form.

 DMS Program Documents